Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Zeroth-Order Policy Gradient Algorithms for RLHF

 \item Use the $N$ estimates $\{p_{t,n}\}_n$ and link function $\sigma(\cdot)$ to estimate the gradient $\hat{\vg}_t$ (line 9).

 \item Update the current policy to a new policy $\vtheta_{t+1}$ using gradient ascent (line 10). \end{itemize}

 The pseudo-code is presented in Alg.~\ref{alg:ZPG}.
 As we mentioned earlier, our approach uses human feedback in a way different from both the classic reward inference in RLHF and DPO.
-The reward inference uses human preferences to recover the {\em global} reward function and DPO relates human preferences to the optimal policy.
+The reward inference uses human preferences to recover the {\em global} reward function and DPO relates the human preference generation mechanism to the optimal policy.
 We view the human feedback as local information that points to the direction of a more preferred policy, i.e., the policy gradient direction.
-The algorithm has two key components: (i) a value function difference estimator from human preference and (ii) a policy gradient estimator from value function difference.
+Some online RLHF algorithms such as online DPO also exploit similar local estimation viewpoints, i.e., using new trajectories of current policy to locally improve the estimation of DPO loss and then proceed.
+However, we want to emphasize that the relation between the DPO loss and the optimal policy is still global, and it is limited to deterministic MDPs, which shows the novelty of our approach.
+The algorithm we propose has two key components: (i) a value function difference estimator from human preference and (ii) a policy gradient estimator from value function difference.

 \textbf{Policy Gradient Approximation:} At each iteration of the algorithm, it first samples a $d$ dimensional vector $\vv_t$ from a unit sphere and then perturbs the policy network parameter $\vtheta_t$ along the direction of this sampled vector.
 Then, it uses the inner for loop to construct an estimation of the value function difference between the original policy and the perturbed policy, i.e., $V(\pi_{\vtheta_t + \mu \vv_t}) - V(\pi_{\vtheta_t})$.
-We then plug it in the zeroth-order SGD algorithm proposed in~\citep{Ghadimi13ZOSGD} to construct a zeroth-order approximate to the policy gradient, i.e.,
+We then plug it into the zeroth-order stochastic gradient descent (SGD) algorithm proposed in~\citep{Ghadimi13ZOSGD} to construct a zeroth-order approximation to the policy gradient, i.e.,

 We remark that the random vector $\vv_t$ for each iteration can also be drawn from a normal distribution~\citep{nesterov17zosgd}, but the unit sphere is more numerically stable.

 \textbf{Value Function Inference:} The inner for loop of Alg.~\ref{alg:ZPG} aims to estimate the value function difference between the perturbed policy $\pi_{\vtheta_t + \mu \vv_t}$ and current policy $\pi_{\vtheta_t}$.
 The algorithm samples multiple trajectory pairs with both policies and for each pair, it queries humans multiple times to obtain pairwise preferences $[o_{n,1}, \cdots, o_{n,M}]$.
 It then uses the preferences to construct a robust estimator $p_{t,n}$ to approximate the probability of comparison $\sP(\tau_{n,1} \succ \tau_{n,0})$, which is further converted to an estimate of the value function difference based on the preference model in~\eqref{eq:preference-model} as follows: